Yvon-Data/Yvon-Data/README.md

 Hi, my name is Roberto Delgado.
 I am a kid located in the beautiful San Luis Obispo, CA. I am trying to democratize data, and reduce carbon emissions.
 How will I do this you might ask.
-I have no fucking clue, but welcome to the journey!
+I have no clue, but welcome to my journey!

 Feel free to contact me at
 data@sr62llc.com